Nathan-Sinclair/Password-Security-Suite/README.md

   docker build -t password-security-suite -f docker/Dockerfile .

-- Start the container interactively:
+- Start the container interactively (with wordlist mount):

-  docker run -it password-security-suite
+  docker run -it -v /absolute/path/to/your/wordlists:/app/wordlists password-security-suite

 - Once inside the container, navigate to the app folder (if needed) and run: